St. Ambrose University: St. Ambrose Academy

 The high school program, St. Ambrose Academy, was founded at the same time as the college and housed in the college's buildings.
-From 1886-1931 some of the academy students were boarded on the campus.
-The Rev. Ambrose Burke, who would become the college's president in 1940, was named the academy's first principal in 1929.
-In 1955 the diocese decided that Davenport should have a central Catholic high school, and that St. Ambrose and Immaculate Conception academies should be merged.
-They moved to their new quarters at Assumption High School in 1958.
-This move provided additional space on campus for continued growth of the college.
+From 1886 to 1931 some of the academy students were boarded on the campus.

 Growth

 In 1968, St. Ambrose became fully coeducational, although women had been taking classes on campus ever since the 1930s.

 St. Ambrose began offering graduate classes in 1977 with the H.L.
 McLaughlin Master of Business Administration program.
 Its graduate offerings have since expanded to 14 programs.

-On April 23, 1987, St. Ambrose College became St. Ambrose University at the direction of the Board of Directors.
+On April 23, 1987, St. Ambrose College became St. Ambrose University at the direction of the board of directors.
 The university was organized into the colleges of Business, Human Services (now Health and Human Services), and Arts and Sciences.

 In 1997, St. Ambrose began offering its first doctoral program, the Doctor of Business Administration (DBA).

 In May 2024, the university announced a partnership with fellow Catholic institution Mount Mercy University in Cedar Rapids that would allow students from both institutions to freely take classes at them.
 At the time of the announcement, a merger was "being explored for the future."
 Three months later, in August 2024, it was announced that the university would merge with Mount Mercy.